Audience

 As per section 419A of the EGPA, a prescribed school is:

-• focused on literacy and numeracy for preparing a child for education in the preparatory year; and
+- focused on literacy and numeracy to prepare a child for education in the preparatory year; and

 The EGPA provides the Minister may approve a program focused on literacy and numeracy for preparing a child for education in the preparatory year, to be a kindergarten learning program for a prescribed state school.
 In order for a state school to commence delivery of a kindergarten learning program, it must be prescribed in a regulation.